zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/11-sinhala-google.md

 As, asara, as an derivative, as an exit, decides thus Being prominent reveals the image.
 How the image is revealed by the expression The Veda thus decides that the electorate in the image is removed, appeased, and becomes non-existent This was uttered by the Blessed One.
-“Sir, something in the image If there is a lust for votes, drive it away.
+"Sir, something in the image If there is a lust for votes, drive it away.
 Thus, the image was destroyed first It was made like a palm tree.
 That is.
 Thus Prahana The image became manifest through revelation, how the image became manifest through transcendence